-SE, MJC, GL, CB, LT, SH conceived the study.
-SE led its development and execution.
-SE, MJC, GL, CB, LT, SH, and CC all contributed to various aspects of the empirical work, and the PAFS consensus group provided feedback on the proposed items to be included in the guidelines via a consensus meeting and by email.
-SE, MJC, GL, CB, LT, SH, and CC drafted the manuscript and all authors reviewed it and approved the final version.
-SE is the guarantor of this work.
+Contributors: SME, MJC, CMB, SH, LT, and GAL conceived the study.
+SME led its development and execution.
+SME, CLC, MJC, CMB, SH, LT, and GAL contributed to various aspects of the empirical work, and the PAFS consensus group provided feedback on the proposed items to be included in the guidelines through a consensus meeting and by email.
+SME, CLC, MJC, CMB, SH, LT, and GAL drafted the manuscript and all authors reviewed it and approved the final version.
+SME is the guarantor.